HumabHatterZed/InscryptionAPI/README.md

 # Community Patches

-The following patches from the Inscryption modding community have been included in this package to improve the overall quality-of-life for modding and compatibility.
+The following patches from the Inscryption modding community are included in this package to improve the overall quality-of-life for modding and playing by adding compatibility features and fixing bugs.

 ## SigilArtPatch by MADH95Mods
 Fixes the art for abilities that previously only appeared in Act 2 so they appear correctly in Act 1 and Act 3